MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-embed-for-your-organization.md

 [!INCLUDE [powerbi-implementation-planning-context](includes/powerbi-implementation-planning-context.md)]

 This usage scenario focuses on how a developer can programmatically embed Power BI content in a custom application _for your organization_.
 (The developer isn't necessarily responsible for creating the Power BI content.)
-The **For your organization** scenario applies when the app audience comprises users who have permission and appropriate licenses to access Power BI content in the organization.
-These users must have organizational accounts, which authenticate with Azure Active Directory (Azure AD).
+The **For your organization** scenario applies when the application audience comprises users who have permission and appropriate licenses to access Power BI content in the organization.
+These users must have organizational accounts (including guest accounts), which authenticate with Azure Active Directory (Azure AD).

 > [!NOTE]
 > In this scenario, Power BI is software-as-a-service (SaaS).
-The scenario is sometimes referred to as _User owns data_.
+The embedding scenario is sometimes referred to as _User owns data_.

 ## Scenario diagram